genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 SAML is an SSO protocol that can be used to authenticate users on the Genesis platform.
 It works by connecting a Service Provider (SP) - the Genesis application in this case - and an Identity Provider (IDP), which would be an external party.

-The workflow is:

-1. The SP and the IDP communicate using the user's web browser, and do not need to be accessible to each other.
+The SP and the IDP communicate using the user's web browser, and do not need to be accessible to each other.

-2. Once SAML is enabled, a user can click on an SSO button in the GUI.
-This starts the SAML authentication flow.
+Once SAML is enabled, a user can click on an SSO button in the GUI.
+This starts the SAML authentication flow:

-3. The user is directed to a Genesis endpoint, which generates the authentication (authn) request.
+1. The user is directed to a Genesis endpoint, which generates the authentication (authn) request.
-4. The user is redirected to the IDP, with the authn request as a query parameter.
+2. The user is redirected to the IDP, with the authn request as a query parameter.
-5. The user identifies him or herself to the IDP.
+3. The user identifies him or herself to the IDP.
-6. The user is redirected back to the Genesis SAML endpoint, with a response as a query parameter.
+4. The user is redirected back to the Genesis SAML endpoint, with a response as a query parameter.
-7. The response is validated, and the user is redirected back to the Genesis login endpoint with a token.
+5. The response is validated, and the user is redirected back to the Genesis login endpoint with a token.
-8. The front end starts the login process into Genesis using this token.
+6. The front end starts the login process into Genesis using this token.

 For more information, see [wikipedia](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language).

+This workflow is described in more detail in the section on [Front-to-back flow](/creating-applications/defining-your-application/access-control/sso/#front-to-back-flow).

 ### Definitions